viralala/AI-Drowsiness-Detection-System/readme.md

 ### Identify driver on startup
 Click **🔍 Identify Driver** — the system compares the live frame against all stored descriptors and displays the closest match (if confidence ≥ 0.94).

-Recognition also runs automatically every 10 seconds in the background.
+Recognition also runs automatically every 10 seconds in the background — silently judging who's behind the wheel, like a very polite bouncer.

 ---

-## Arduino Wiring Diagram
+## 🔌 Arduino Wiring Diagram

 ```
 Arduino UNO